On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing

 \paragraph{Contributions.} We consider a class of one hidden layer networks where the first layer is a multi-channel equivariant layer followed by point-wise non-linearity, a pooling layer, and the final linear layer.
 We assume that the $\ell_2$-norm of the parameters of each layer is bounded.
-For architectures based on group convolution with point-wise non-linearity, we provide generalization bounds for various pooling operations that are completely dimension-free.
-We obtain a similar norm-based for general equivariant networks.
+For architectures based on group convolution with point-wise non-linearity, we provide generalization bounds for various pooling operations that are entirely dimension-free.
+We obtain a similar norm-based bound for general equivariant networks.
 We also provide a lower bound on Rademacher complexity that shows the tightness of our bound.
+We extend the results to max-pooling, combining various covering number arguments for Rademacher complexity analysis.
+The bound is only dimension-dependent on the number of hidden layer channels and logarithmic-dependent on the group size; otherwise, it is independent of other dimensions.
+We also extend the result to multi-layer networks and discuss its limitations.
 We show that no gain is observed if the analysis is conducted for the networks parameterized in the frequency domain.
-When the equivariant layer is replaced by a layer with, not necessarily equivariant, weight-sharing, we provide as well a dimension-free bound.
-By studying the bound, it can be seen that some particular weight-sharing schemes, although not all of them, can provide similar generalization guarantees.
-Next, we provide another bound for networks with local filters and show that the locality can bring additional gain on top of equivariance.
-We will then show that there is a trade-off between locality in the spatial domain and frequency domain, important for band-limited inputs.
-The trade-off is characterized by the uncertainty principle.
+When a layer replaces the equivariant layer with, not necessarily equivariant, weight-sharing, we also provide a dimension-free bound.
+By studying the bound, it can be seen that some particular weight-sharing schemes, although not all, can provide similar generalization guarantees.
+Next, we give another bound for networks with local filters and show that the locality can bring additional gain on top of equivariance.
+We will then show a trade-off between locality in the spatial and frequency domains, which is important for band-limited inputs.
+The uncertainty principle characterizes the trade-off.
 Finally, we provide the numerical verification of our bounds.
 The generalization bounds are all obtained using Rademacher complexity analysis.
 We relegate all proofs to the appendix.

 }